VF-15: Operational history

-Another was on the 19 June when they destroyed 63 enemy aircraft, however the triumph was diminished by the loss of Brewer and his wingman Thomas Tarr.
+Another was on 19 June when they destroyed 63 enemy aircraft, however the triumph was diminished by the loss of Brewer and his wingman Thomas Tarr.
 Brewer was succeeded by James F. Rigg.

 On 20 June 1944 the squadron participated in the Marianas Turkey Shoot during which it was credited with 68½ aerial victories, the most in one day of any Navy squadron.
-Among the pilots who contributed to this tally were nine shot down by CAG-15’s commander David McCampbell].
+Among the pilots who contributed to this tally were nine shot down by CAG-15's commander David McCampbell.
 On 22 June 29 aircrew were picked up from the water after they were forced to ditch in the sea running out of fuel on the return from a long range strike.
 On 23 June 23 three strikes were made on Guam with 12 aircraft shot down and three probables.